kgdn/buffet/README.md

 ## Installation

 Buffet is designed to be easy to install and use.
 It consists of two main components: the front-end and the back-end.
-The front-end is a React application that communicates with the back-end using a REST API.
-The back-end is a Flask application that provides the REST API for the front-end.
+The front-end is a React application that communicates with the back-end using a RESTful API.
+The back-end is a Flask application that provides the RESTful API for the front-end to communicate with.

 If you want to host your own instance of Buffet, you will need to install both the front-end and the back-end on your server.
 A detailed guide on how to install Buffet is provided below.
 Instructions for installing the front-end, the back-end, and the Docker container are provided in the [Docker Compose Installation](#docker-compose-installation) section.
 Alternatively, if you just want to install them using the base Docker command, look for the Docker Container Installation in each section.

 ### Front-end Installation

-The front-end is a React application that communicates with the back-end using the REST API.
+The front-end is a React application that communicates with the back-end using the RESTful API.
 It is designed to be lightweight, easy to install, and easy to use.

 > [!NOTE]
 > You can install the front-end on any server that supports Node.js and npm, i.e. on Windows, macOS, or GNU/Linux.